parleylabs/boardingpass/README.md

 Make sure you have docker installed and running
 Docker: https://www.docker.com/

-## Getting Started

-In the project directory, you can run:

 ## Local Set Up

 1. Create environment variable config file